fisherjk97/shopping-cart/README.md

 Intructions:

-1. Clone the repo
+1. Clone the repo into your favorite development environment (I used Visual Studio Code)

-2. Please run docker-compose up --build
+2. Please run the "docker-compose up --build" command from a terminal

-3. Launch the "frontend" container from the docker desktop
+3. Launch the "frontend" container from the docker desktop.

-4. Follow the onscreen instructions to start shopping
+4. Follow the onscreen instructions and start shopping